BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Often writing helps in transforming the mess into a structured and coherent concept.
 The process of rethinking and reflecting can be invaluable.

-In this piece, I aim to explore various aspects by drawing connections myself, linking the movie *The Matrix*, Plato's *Allegory of the Cave*, and *conspiracy theories*.
+In this piece, I aim to explore various aspects by drawing connections myself, linking the movie *The Matrix*, Plato's *Allegory of the Cave*, *myths*, and *conspiracy theories*.
 Additionally, I plan to delve into the understandable yet problematic skepticism surrounding *second-order observation*.
-I will relate this skepticism to the notions of *complexity* and *contingency*, and discuss why we rely on *second-order observation* to address the *climate crisis*.
+I will relate this skepticism to the notions of *complexity*, *contingency* and *hyperreality*, and discuss why we rely on *second-order observation* to address the *climate crisis*.
 Through these connections, I hope to shed light on the interplay between our perception of reality, the challenges of understanding complex systems, and our responses to global issues.

 To do this, I first need a definition for conspiracy theory and I think the one given by Joseph E. Uscinski fits well: